albertskog/iot-workshop-plant-monitoring/README.md

 If you want some hints, there is also an example of how you might do this in `8-combine-everything`.
 Just put in your wifi settings, `device_id` and `device_token` in `config.py` like before and upload.

 ### Hints for further improvement
 The provided example works fine in most cases, but does have some deliberate limitations for you to work on.
-For example the display is not fully utilised.
+For example;

+* The display printout could look better.
+* The code that sends data to AllThingsTalk does not check for errors.
+* There also is no code for receiving data from cloud.
+You could for example set a threshold level in cloud and send it to the device.